-Andorra is a unique place, to say the least.
-As a result, the property market here is quirky — things that you probably didn’t think of before considering Andorran property will turn out to be major selling points.
-Because these features can significantly impact the quality of your overall living experience here, you need to give them some serious thought.
+Andorra is a unique place to say the least.
+As a result, the property market here is quirky—things that you probably didn’t think of before deciding to purchase Andorran property will turn out to be major points for consideration.

 Seasonal Weather Conditions

 Weather can have a dramatic impact on your overall living experience in Andorra, and even your mood.
-It’s a big deal here — because the weather can be quite different from one parish to another, it can be warm and sunny in Sant Julia while cold and windy in Ordino.
-This is one of the reasons why finding the “best place” to live in Andorra is so subjective.
+It’s a big deal here—because the weather can be quite different from one parish to another.

-Additionally, conditions will vary seasonally, which is something many foreigners don’t often understand.
+Additionally, conditions will vary seasonally, which is something many foreigners often don’t understand.
 It’s recommended to know exactly what you’re getting into in terms of weather during each season before buying.

 Adequate Sunlight

 In most countries, getting adequate sunlight to your property isn’t really an issue.
-However, the mountainous geography of Andorra means that many properties don’t get much or any sunlight at all during the winter months.
+However, the mountainous geography of Andorra means that many properties don’t get much, or any, sunlight at all during the winter months.

 Adequate sunlight won’t just improve your mood, it can reduce heating costs, help to melt snow build-up and provide you with some much-needed Vitamin D during the cold winters.